EVerest/everest-admin-panel/README.md

 5. Push the changes and the tag: `git push origin main --follow-tags`.
 For this you need to have the necessary permissions.
 6. The CI will automatically create a GitHub release.
 Add the changelog to the release description.

+### Updating the simulator data

+Find a detailed guide on how to update the simulator data [here](src/modules/evbc/simulator-sample-data/README.md).

 ## Documentation

 For more information about EVerest, please consult the